by Tracy Johnson

-Mechanics may be different, but the concept is the same on radio and television.
-It’s not about the prize or even the contestant.
+The game mechanics vary, but the concept is the same on radio and television.
 It’s about playing along.
-Listeners are guessing the answers, competing with the actual contestants.
+Listeners guess answers along with the radio, competing with the actual contestants.

 By the way, that’s why it’s so important to explain the game clearly and simply every time it’s played.
 The contestant may know how it works, but smart personalities are concerned about the listener in the car getting it.
 And they don’t listen that much.

 Asking imaginative, challenging questions and revealing the answer a few minutes later can keep listeners glued to a radio show.
 The challenge is framing the game in a creative environment.

-This challenges listeners and appeals to curiosity.
 It may not be the most creative game, but it’s simple, and usually provokes curiosity.
 This game always gets a response.

-Putting callers on with guesses can infuriate and oddly attract listeners to play vicariously through those active participants.
+Putting callers on with incorrect guesses can infuriate and attract listeners to play vicariously through those active participants.
 Just like Wheel of Fortune!

-That simple idea works, but doesn’t engage as well as it could.
-Another technique that lures more participation is introducing multiple choice options.
+Another technique that lures more participation is by introducing multiple-choice options.

 The TV series Dateline did this for years.
 Going into a commercial break, they present three events that took place in the same year.
-Four possible answers were provided to make it easy for everyone to guess (have a stake), even if they didn’t know.
+Four possible answers make it easy for everyone to guess (have a stake), even if they didn’t know.
 After the commercials, they reveal the answer.